MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Utility/Invoke-WebRequest.md

 The environment variables used for `DefaultProxy` initialization on Windows and Unix-based platforms
 are:

-- ` HTTP_PROXY`: the hostname or IP address of the proxy server used on HTTP requests.
+- `HTTP_PROXY`: the hostname or IP address of the proxy server used on HTTP requests.
 - `HTTPS_PROXY`: the hostname or IP address of the proxy server used on HTTPS requests.
 - `ALL_PROXY`: the hostname or IP address of the proxy server used on HTTP and HTTPS requests in case `HTTP_PROXY` or `HTTPS_PROXY` are not defined.
 - `NO_PROXY`: a comma-separated list of hostnames that should be excluded from proxying.

-## RELATED LINKS
+## Related Links

 [Invoke-RestMethod](Invoke-RestMethod.md)